Google DeepMind Software Engineer Interview: The Full Process, Decoded

 SWE Track

 Start with graphs and trees.
 Work through BFS, DFS, Dijkstra's, cycle detection, and tree traversals until they feel mechanical.
 Then layer in DP: coin change, LIS, grid problems.
 If sliding window and two-pointer are not already automatic, add those too.
+The Google Software Engineer Interview guide covers the shared foundation in detail; the formats overlap enough that the prep transfers.

 Research Engineer or Applied AI Track

-For the spoken pressure of a real interview loop, SpaceComplexity simulates voice-based ML system design rounds so you can practice explaining your reasoning under time pressure before the real thing.
+For the spoken pressure of a real loop, SpaceComplexity simulates voice-based ML system design rounds so you can practice explaining your reasoning under time pressure.
+See also the Machine Learning Engineer Interview Prep guide for ML system design and theory prep.

 Mistakes That Get Candidates Rejected Here